 - Order the CNC-ready mill of your choice.

 - Order this kit (4-axis driver box and connecting cables plus power supply and 3 high-torque stepper motors).
 The high-torque stepper motor has the same NEMA #23 frame as our standard stepper motor, but it has over 75% more torque.
 For more information on the high-torque stepper motors CLICK HERE.

 - Supply your own computer, monitor, and control software.

-The 8771 kit includes Sherline’s 8760 4-axis driver box and power supply plus three 67126 high-torque stepper motors.
+This kit includes Sherline’s 4-axis driver box and power supply plus three high-torque stepper motors.
 Plug the 25-pin parallel cable (included) from the driver box to the printer port of your computer.
 Attach the stepper motors to the stepper motor mounts on the on the X, Y and Z axes of your Sherline CNC-ready mill and plug the X, Y and Z cables from the driver box to the stepper motors.
 Once you select and install your own control software, you are ready to go.
-If you want to add a 4th axis rotary table, purchase P/N 8730 rotary table with stepper motor and plug it to axis A.
+If you want to add a 4th axis rotary table, purchase rotary table with stepper motor and plug it to axis A.

-ATTENTION: This new high-torque stepper motor requires a special CNC coupling (P/N 671052, sold separately).
-Please see link below for details.
+ATTENTION: This new high-torque stepper motor requires a special CNC coupling (sold separately)

-NOTE: If you want a complete plug-and-play system with a mill, computer, and driver ready to run, see the complete CNC systems listed elsewhere on this site.
+NOTE: If you want a complete plug-and-play system with a lathe or mill, computer, and driver ready to run, see the complete CNC systems listed elsewhere on this site.

 - Driver box with 4 motor cables